 Oven-dried pottery must receive special care and maintenance to last for a long time.
 Here are some tips for you to keep in mind while doing so:

-Always hand wash your pottery work as opposed to washing them in the dishwasher
+- Always hand wash your pottery work as opposed to washing them in the dishwasher

-Refrain from dropping or bumping the pottery piece
+- Refrain from dropping or bumping the pottery piece

-Do not microwave the oven-dried pottery
+- Do not microwave the oven-dried pottery

-Use a minimum amount of detergent & avoid using things that might stain the pieces
+- Use a minimum amount of detergent & avoid using things that might stain the pieces

 Here are some mistakes you might make when firing pottery in the oven:

-Pottery Oven Firing Mistakes |
+Pottery Oven Firing Mistakes | Solutions |

-There is a chance that your clay piece might stick to the tray and dry as it is.
+Not using parchment paper on the baking tray | There is a chance that your clay piece might stick to the tray and dry as it is.
 Having parchment paper on the tray allows the pottery to be removed with ease minus the breaking. |

-Air-drying your pottery helps the clay piece to dry in an even manner which helps avoid any unforeseen cracking issues. |
+Not air-drying the pottery | Air-drying your pottery helps the clay piece to dry in an even manner which helps avoid any unforeseen cracking issues. |

-When you remove the pottery work immediately after firing, it is exposed to a fairly lower temperature instantly.
+Removing the piece immediately after firing | When you remove the pottery work immediately after firing, it is exposed to a fairly lower temperature instantly.
 This can cause cracking in the pottery work. |

-When the walls of your pottery pieces are too thick or thin, firing could go wrong anytime.
+Creating very thick or very thin walls | When the walls of your pottery pieces are too thick or thin, firing could go wrong anytime.
 A piece that is too thick would not fire evenly, and a piece too thin would crack.
 So, make sure the thickness of your pottery work is somewhere around 1/4th the size of an inch. |

 Tips for Oven Firing Your Pottery Work

-If you plan to fire your pottery in the oven, you should do it correctly in order to avoid any random accidents or unforeseen circumstances.
+If you plan to fire your pottery in the oven, you should do it correctly to avoid any random accidents or unforeseen circumstances.
 Here are the tips you can follow for a successful output:

-1. Pre-Dry Your Pottery Before Firing In Your Oven:
+1. Pre-dry your Pottery Before Firing in Your Oven:

-2. Place Your Pottery In the Oven’s Center:
+2. Place Your Pottery in the Oven’s Center:

 3. Set the Right Temperature:

-4. Leave It Inside The Oven Post-Firing:
+4. Leave It Inside the Oven Post-Firing:

 Conclusion